-18.5 Reporting

-Examiners are asked, in their expert judgement, to report upon:

-- i. whether the academic standards set for the University's awards, or part thereof, are appropriate; - ii. the extent to which the assessment processes are rigorous, ensure equity of treatment for students and have been fairly conducted within the University's regulations and guidance; - iii. the standards of student performance in the programmes or parts of programmes that they have been appointed to examine; - iv. where appropriate, the comparability of standards and student achievements with those in some other higher education institutions; - v. good practice they have identified.

 a.
+Reporting

+Examiners are asked, in their expert judgement, to report to the Board of Examiners and in their report the VC upon:

+- i. whether the academic standards set for the University's awards, or part thereof, are Appropriate; - ii. the extent to which the assessment processes are rigorous, ensure equity of treatment for students and have been fairly conducted within the University's regulations and guidance; - iii. the standards of student performance in the programmes or parts of programmes that they have been appointed to examine; - iv. where appropriate, the comparability of standards and student achievements with those in comparable higher education institutions; - v. good/innovative practice they have identified.

+b.
 Procedure

-The University requires each External Examiner to submit a written annual report to the Vice-Chancellor within two months of completion of the annual examining process.
-At the end of a period of office, the report should be extended to cover the entire examining period.
+Each External Examiner is required by the University to submit their written annual report to the VC within two months of completion of the annual examining process.

-The standard report form provided should be completed and submitted direct to the Vice-Chancellor in the pre-paid envelope supplied, or returned electronically to the Academic Support Office.
+The standard report form provided should be completed and submitted to the Academic Support Office.
+The form can be supplemented by additional correspondence if required .

-Fees are only authorised for payment upon receipt of a signed report.
+External Examiners' fees will only be authorised for payment after receipt of a signed report.